Elizabeth Hanan: Teaching career

 Hanan worked as a secondary school science teacher between 1960 and 1962, 1964 and 1966, and 1984 to 1988.
 She was also a laboratory supervisor and demonstrator at the University of Otago from 1975 to 1986, and a chemistry tutor at Otago Polytechnic between 1982 and 1985.

 Local politics and community involvement

 Hanan was first elected to the Dunedin City Council in 1986, and served as deputy mayor of Dunedin, under Sukhi Turner, between 1998 and 2004.
 She served on many community organisations, including as a member and chair of the Otago Museum Trust, the Keep Dunedin Beautiful programme, and the Electrical Workers Registration Board.
 She has been a member of the Fortune Theatre trust board, the New Zealand Consumer Council and then the board of the Consumers Institute of New Zealand, and the national executive of the Plunket Society.
 Between 1990 and 1992, she was the president of the Otago branch of the New Zealand Federation of University Women.

 In 1998, Hanan was intimately involved with the establishment of the New Zealand International Science Festival, and then in its continuation as a biennial event.

-Later life
+Later life and death

-Hanan's husband, Murray Hanan, died in March 2022.
+Hanan died in Dunedin on 13 October 2024, at the age of 87.
+She had been predeceased by her husband, Murray Hanan, who died in March 2022.